think-ahead-technologies/site/src/content/post/teleport-demo-env.md

 ---
-publishDate: 2024-10-11T00:00:00Z
+publishDate: 2024-10-24T00:00:00Z
 title: "Creating our Teleport demonstration environment"
 excerpt:
     With our partner Teleport, our goal is to provide a comprehensive service to our customers.
 This means both being knowledgeable about the product itself that we are selling, and also being able to apply it to client systems in ways that are simple both for us and for those we work with.

-    To fulfil these goals we have set up a demo environment, with open-source code, which you can view on GitHub.
-We've built it with a few key priorities in mind.
+    To fulfil these goals we have set up a demo environment, with open-source code.
+We explore the priorities we've kept in mind while developing that codebase.
 image: https://goteleport.com/blog/_next/image/?url=%2Fblog%2Fstatic%2Fog-image.png&w=1080&q=80
 tags:
-    - teleport
     - coding
     - infrastructure-as-code
     - architecture
+    - teleport
     - english
 ---

-## The situation

-With our partner Teleport, our goal is to provide a comprehensive service to our customers.
-This means both being knowledgeable about the product itself that we are selling, and also being able to apply it to client systems in ways that are simple both for us and for those we work with.

-To fulfil these goals we have set up a demo environment, with open-source code, which you can <a href="https://github.com/think-ahead-technologies/teleport-demo" target="_blank">view on GitHub</a>.
-We've built it with a few key priorities in mind.

 ## Priority 1: easy to access

 The most important thing about a demonstration environment is that it can be _used_ as such.
-There are a few aspects to this, but the main ones are that the code should **contain all that's needed**, be **easy to run** and intuitively **compartmentalised** to make it **easy to talk through**.
+The first step toward this is that it be accessible; as such, we've made it available <a href="https://github.com/think-ahead-technologies/teleport-demo" target="_blank">on GitHub</a>.
+Beyond this, there are a few aspects to consider.
+Principally: the code should **contain all that's needed**, be **easy to run** and intuitively **compartmentalised** to make it **easy to talk through**.

 The most basic way to achieve this is to implement **everything as-code** - from the different cloud resources, implemented in Terraform, through the small bash scripts needed to set these up, to the deployment pipelines we can trigger at will.
 This allows anyone -- a first-timer looking at the code, someone who's half implemented their own stack but wants to check, or even ourselves when returning to the demo after a period on other work -- can find objective answers to practical questions.
 What order should the steps be deployed?
 Check the relevant GitHub Actions config.
 Where is a given resource referenced?
 Check the Terraform.
 How do we set up a new Teleport resource machine?
 Check its userdata script.